varnerlab/CHEME-1800-Computing-Book/_sources/unit-1-basics/functions.md

 Some functions need a large number of arguments or have a large number of behaviors.
 Remembering how to call such functions can take time and effort.
 Keyword arguments make these complex interfaces easier to use and extend by allowing arguments to be identified by name instead of by position.

-For example, let's consider a function that builds an instance of the custom type `CRRLatticeModel` (which is a model used to [compute the price of American options contracts](https://en.wikipedia.org/wiki/Binomial_options_pricing_model)):
+For example, consider a function that builds an instance of the custom type `CRRLatticeModel` (which is a model used to [in several financial engineering applications](https://en.wikipedia.org/wiki/Binomial_options_pricing_model)):

 ```julia
 function build(type::Type{CRRLatticeModel}; number_of_levels::Int64 = 2,